2024

 IMG_20191101_180046.jpg

-You will find some examples of ion channel evolution, pharmacology, and atomic mutagenesis in some of Tim’s previous work, which is listed at Pubmed, link below.
+Via the link below, you will find some examples of ion channel evolution, pharmacology, and atomic mutagenesis in some of Tim’s previous work.